The Chief Financial Officer (CFO) is Jacqui Molyneux.

 The CFO is responsible for the Town’s financial management, budgeting, purchasing and cost control.

-On February 20 Town Council approved the 2024 Operating Budget.
+On January 13 Town Council approved the 2025 Operating Budget.
 The operating budget covers the day-to-day expenses associated with the provision of Town services including for example equipment repairs & maintenance, building repairs & maintenance, utilities, contracted services, insurance, and employee salaries.

-Our budget is therefore unique when comparisons are made with almost all other municipalities in Alberta.
+These tax increases are very favourable if comparisons are made with almost all other municipalities in Alberta.

 With consideration of preparing for future needs the Town will prepare a financial plan that aims to contribute to capital reserves in order to maintain the long-term viability of critical items of infrastructure.